wein.plus

 Martini & Rossi

-The origin of the famous Italian company in Turin (Piedmont) lies in 1847, when four businessmen founded the company "Distilleria Nationale di Spirito di Vino".
-One was Carlo Agnelli from the Fiat dynasty.
+The origins of the famous Italian drinks manufacturer based in Chieri near Turin (Piedmont) date back to 1847, when four businessmen founded the company "Distilleria Nazionale di Spirito di Vino".
+One of them was Carlo Agnelli (1861-1912) from the Fiat dynasty.
 Wines, liqueurs and other alcoholic beverages were produced there.
 In 1863, three employees acquired larger shares.
-These were the sales representative Alessandro Martini (1812-1905), the accountant Teofilo Sola (+1879) and the winemaker and herbalist Luigi Rossi.
-They reorganised the company and called it "Martini, Sola and Cia".
-It was in Turin that Antonio Benedetto Carpano (1764 -1815) invented Vermouth in 1786, so to speak, and his nephew created the famous Punt e Mes brand as his successor.
+These were the sales representative Alessandro Martini (1812-1905), the accountant Teofilo Sola (1821-1879) and the winemaker and herbalist Luigi Rossi (1828-1892).
+They reorganised the company and called it "Martini, Sola e Cia".
+In Turin, Antonio Benedetto Carpano (1764-1815) invented Vermouth in 1786 and his nephew created the famous Punt e mes brand as his successor.
 Luigi Rossi developed his own vermouth recipe and is the actual inventor of the Martini brand.

 Voices of our members